kfrancischen/pslx/doc/docs/storage.md

     1. The underlying storage might prefer a different file name stored in each partition, hence `base_name` is an arg in params.
 The default `base_name` is `data` for `StorageType.DEFAULT_STORAGE` and `StorageType.FIXED_SIZE_STORAGE`, and `data.pb` for
     `StorageType.PROTO_TABLE_STORAGE`.
-    2. If `make_partition` is in the params and it is set False, the partition will not make new parittion for the new incoming data, otherwise (`make_partition`unset or set True), it will make partition based on the current PST timestamp.
+    2. If `make_partition` is in the params and it is set False, the partition will not make new partition for the new incoming data, otherwise (`make_partition` unset or set True), it will make partition based on the current PST timestamp.

 !!! info
     Debug only.